powerline/powerline/docs/source/troubleshooting.rst

     The arrows may have the wrong colors if you have changed the "minimum contrast" slider in the color tab of  your OS X settings.

+The colors are weird in iTerm2!
+    Please disable background transparency to resolve this issue.

 I'm using tmux and Powerline looks like crap, what's wrong?
     You need to tell tmux that it has 256-color capabilities.
 Add this to your :file:`.tmux.conf` to solve this issue::